 While numbness in your limbs is usually attributed to a problem with your nerves, circulation issues can also create numbing, especially where your legs are concerned.
-If you’re experiencing numbness in your legs with no discernible cause, schedule a visit with Dr. James Antezana, a vascular surgeon at South Charlotte General and Vascular Surgery in Charlotte, North Carolina, to get checked out.
-You can call or book an appointment online.
+If you’re experiencing numbness in your legs with no discernible cause, schedule a visit at South Charlotte General and Vascular Surgery in Charlotte, North Carolina, to get checked out.
+To learn more, call us now to schedule an appointment.

 If you’ve ruled out problems related to nerve compression, look to your circulatory system as a potential cause of numbness or tingling in your legs.
 A common circulatory problem is peripheral artery disease (PAD), and one of the chief complaints is leg numbness.
 As a vascular surgeon, Dr. Antezana has extensive experience in diagnosing and treating the condition, and early detection is key.

 Peripheral artery disease, or PAD, is caused by clogged arteries, usually in your legs.
 Blockages arise when fatty deposits build up and form plaque along the inside of your arterial walls, reducing blood flow.

 There are several reasons why you may be at risk for developing PAD, including:

 Outside of these issues, it’s sometimes simple genetics that makes you more susceptible to PAD.

 If you experience frequent numbness or tingling in your legs, you can do several things to address the condition both immediately and long-term.
 While your leg is numb, you may try a combination of the following to regain sensation:

 To treat chronic leg numbness in the long-term, Dr. Antezana turns to several treatments, such as: